 Get consistent and adequate rest.

-Stay home if you’re sick.
+Stay home if you’re sick

 Staying home when you’re unwell is just as much for your benefit as those around you.
-You never know who else may be immune-compromised, or recovering from another cold or flu that can make them susceptible to the germs you may be spreading when you’re out and about.
+You never know who else may be immune compromised, or recovering from another cold or flu that can make them susceptible to the germs you may be spreading when you’re out and about.

 Avoid travel to restricted regions.

-Should I Get a Mask?
+Should I Wear a Mask?

-Maximum Immune Support
+Supplements for Immune Support